Company Details

 Most Significant Data Compromised: The most significant data compromised in an incident were name, account number, admission date, length of stay, total charges, unit they were seen in, room number they were seen in, insurance carrier name, , Highly sensitive information, , Employee names, Employee ID numbers, Social Security Numbers, , Demographic Information, Clinical Information, , Names, Social Security Numbers, Health Insurance Details, , Name, Contact information, Date of birth, Social Security number, Location of services, Clinical/diagnosis information, Patient account number, Medical record number, , names, account numbers, medical information and .

-Most Significant System Affected: The most significant system affected in an incident was Electronic health record systems and Electronic Health RecordsOther IT Systems and IT systemsEHR systems and electronic health recordsother systems and Employee Self Service system.
+Most Significant System Affected: The most significant system affected in an incident was Electronic Health RecordsOther IT Systems and IT systemsEHR systems and electronic health recordsother systems and Employee Self Service system.

 Containment Measures in Most Recent Incident: The containment measures taken in the most recent incident was systems taken offline.